 We are required by law to report certain information to appropriate authorities.
 This might include:

 We will only breach confidentiality after careful consideration and our reasons and actions will be documented fully.

 Your record is retained by Sirona in accordance with NHS guidelines.
-Under the Data Protection Act you have the right to obtain a copy of your health record.
+Under the Data Protection Act you have the right to obtain a copy of your health or social care record.
 There may be a fee depending on the information requested.
 Contact the service which has most recently provided your care for details of how to access your information.
 You can also apply:

 If you have any concerns on how your information is used or might be used or you require further information please talk to the healthcare professional providing your care.
 For a translation of this document, an interpreter or a version in large print or Braille, please contact the service providing your care.
 For more information about your rights under the Data Protection Act, contact:

 The Information Commissioner’s Office

 Helpline: 0303 123 1113 (local rate) or 01625 545 745